terminological/google-docs-mendeley/README.md

 You will have a menu option under add-ons

 * login to mendeley using normal mendeley oauth workflow
-* for a given document link a mendeley folder from the main menu
 * open the mendeley library from the main menu.
+Pick a folder from the drop down.
 You should see your folder contents in a sidebar
 * click on cite button in sidebar to insert a reference at the cursor
 * insert a bibliography from the main menu to insert the bibliography at the end or (theoretically) update an existing bibliography

 ## FAQ / Issues

 ### Folder sync issues

+The folder sync issues have been fixed but are awaiting release.
+There is now no need to link a folder to a document, this will happen automatically when you pick a folder in the sidebar.
+This has also fixed the ordering of items in the sidebar.
+This will be scheduled for release shortly.

+IN the meantime follow these instructions:

 It seems that the folder structure is not updating properly from the re-sync button on the sidebar.
 Re-syncing folder structure can also be done from the menu.
 Try the following: